When life and learning happen online, know how to stay safe

 Boost your online security

-Concordia’s recent adoption of cloud-based tools, in addition to hybrid work and learning environments and the COVID-19 pandemic, have opened us up to new cyberattacks.
+Concordia’s increasing adoption of cloud-based tools, in addition to hybrid work and learning environments and the COVID-19 pandemic, have opened us up to new cyberattacks.
 Increasingly sophisticated phishing attacks seem to possess a degree of legitimacy, with topics like vaccination records or IT equipment.

 Here are a few ways to boost your security: